Reasons For Revolution

 The purpose of this list is to account for the unforgivable cruelty, uncountable injustices, and

-immeasurable suffering, inflicted on the American people by the powers at be.
+immeasurable suffering, inflicted on the American people by the powers that be.
 This is meant to

 be a voice for the voiceless, empowerment to the powerless, and vindication for the forgotten.